 What ‘Buying A Business’ Really Means

-Practical definition: acquiring an owner-managed company in a way that swaps concentrated founder risk for stable, repeatable cash flow you can operate from day one.
-You are buying earnings, people, and contracts, then proving you can run them without the seller.
+Practical definition: acquiring an owner-managed company (a business acquisition) in a way that swaps concentrated founder risk for stable, repeatable cash flow you can operate from day one.
+You’re buying earnings, people and contracts, and in some cases, you may be acquiring the entire company, including all assets and liabilities, then proving you can run them without the seller.

 Quick sense checks:

-• If the owner is still the top salesperson, haircut the price or structure for protection.
+- If the owner is still the top salesperson, cut the price or structure for protection.

-• You should be able to present a one-page plan and a 12-month forecast a lender can underwrite.
+- You should be able to present a one-page plan and a 12-month forecast that a lender can underwrite.

-• Debt service must clear 1.5x coverage in base case.
-If it does not, your price is wrong.
+- Debt service must clear 1.5x coverage in the base case.
+If it doesn’t, your price is wrong.

 How To Buy A Business: The UK Process At A Glance